6. The Wrapper Script¶

 Set this environment variable to the executable to start in interactive mode (when

-will be used, if it can be found, otherwise it will fall back to standard Python interpreter as if-i
+-iis given).
+If not setipython3will be used, if it can be found, otherwise it will fall back to standard Python interpreter as if-iwas not given.Warning

 The standard

-may not be appropriate for the compiled bindings, which may result in a crash during import of themod
+ipython3may not be appropriate for the compiled bindings, which may result in a crash during import of themodmodule.

 - MOD_DEBUGGER¶